KathrynJButler/optimizing-research-software-codes/documentation/CONTRIBUTING.md

 - Test: Write unit tests for new functionality to be submitted.
 All tests will be written in our program’s main testing file.
 Update pre-existing tests if necessary.
 Run tests locally and ensure all tests pass with no errors.
 - Code Review: Submit pull request with descriptive title and information.
 At least one team member must review.
 Reviewing team members are expected to be responsive and  provide constructive feedback.
 - Documentation: Summarize changes in the sprint document.
-- Final Checklist Before Merge: 1 - code runs correctly on local environment, 2 - outputs match the expected baseline, 3 - all tests pass with no errors, 4 - at least one team member has reviewed and approved the pull request, 5 - ensure code has no linting errors, 6 - document changes are summarized in sprint notes.
+- Final Checklist Before Merge:
+  - code runs correctly on local environment.
+  - outputs match the expected baseline.
+  - all tests pass with no errors.
+  - at least one team member has reviewed and approved the pull request.
+  - ensure code has no linting errors.
+  - document changes are summarized in sprint notes.

 ## Code of Conduct
 All contributors are expected to follow Oregon State University’s student code of conduct as well as the CS Capstone course standards.